orchestral/toolkit-docs/getting-started/configuration.md

 ### Workbench Configuration

-You can use `workbench` configuration key to set to enables Workbench integration on your Laravel's packages.
+You can use `workbench` configuration key to set to enable Workbench integration on your Laravel packages.

  Name            | Type          | Description
 :----------------|:--------------|:--------------------